johnnycashpersonal/juck-stack/docs/HOWTO-cpu.md

  that port I/O brings, a CPU requires less internal logic and is thus cheaper, faster, easier to build, consumes less power and can be physically smaller."
-The "easier to build" part is the key reason the DM2020W uses memory-mapped IO.
+The "easier to build" part is the key reason the DM2022 uses memory-mapped IO.

 * ```duck_machine.py``` is where we wire together the CPU and memory and a graphical display.

- In addition, we will need ```bitfield.py``` from last week.
- Copy it into this project so that we can use it for decoding instructions.
+ We will import `instr_format` from the `instruction_set` package using the same <del>smelly hack</del> Python search idiom we used for accessing `bitfield.py` from the `tests` directory.
+Perhaps more surprisingly, we will also use this
+<del>smelly hack</del> idiom even for importing modules
+like `bitfields`
+in the same directory, so that the code will work whether we start execution in the current directory, the `tests` directory, or the `run` directory where we will tie together different parts of the multi-week project.

  ## Instruction format